routemob[.]com redirect removal instructions

 What is routemob[.]com?

-Typically, users end up on pages like routemob[.]com when installed PUA opens them in a new browser window or tab.
-When visited, those websites either open about two or three other sites of this kind, or they load some shady content.
-It depends on a geolocation of their visitors.
-Also, most of the times pages like routemob[.]com ask visitors for a permission to show notifications.
-Although, they are designed to do that by using some clickbait technique.
-This particular page suggests that by clicking the "Allow" button users will prove that they are not robots.
-However, by clicking it visitors would simply allow routemob[.]com to show notifications that may contain links to untrustworthy websites, deceptive ads, etc. Another issue with PUAs is that they often are designed to display ads and/or gather various information.
+Typically, people arrive at pages such as routemob[.]com when an installed PUA opens them in a new browser window or tab.
+When visited, the websites open about two or three other sites of this kind or they load dubious content.
+These actions depend on visitors' geolocations.
+Pages such as routemob[.]com often ask visitors for permission to show notifications using 'clickbait' techniques.
+This particular page suggests that, by clicking the "Allow" button, users will prove that they are not robots.
+In fact, clicking it simply allows routemob[.]com to show notifications, which might contain links to other untrusted websites, deceptive ads, etc. PUAs can also display ads and gather information.
 They display coupons, pop-ups, surveys, banners and/or other types ads.
-It is common that those ads are designed to open shady, potentially malicious pages or execute scripts designed to download and/or install various PUAs.
-Therefore, it is strongly recommended not to trust (click) them.
-Also, more often than not PUAs collect IP addresses, entered search queries, geolocations, addresses of visited websites, and other browsing-related details.
-Nevertheless, they can be designed to collect sensitive data as well.
-What is worse, all gathered data could be misused to generate revenue by selling it to third parties (potentially cyber criminals) or in other ways.
-This could cause users problems related to online privacy, browsing safety, it is possible that collected data may even be used to steal identities.
+Commonly, these ads open dubious, potentially malicious pages or execute scripts designed to download and install various PUAs.
+Therefore, you are strongly advised not to trust or click these ads.
+PUAs often collect IP addresses, entered search queries, geolocations, addresses of visited websites, and other browsing-related details.
+They might also record sensitive data.
+The data could be misused to generate revenue by selling it to third parties (potentially, cyber criminals), or in other ways.
+This can lead to problems relating to online privacy, browsing safety, and it is possible that collected data might even be used to steal users' identities.